Conversions

 }

-Merchant-reported conversions are useful for verticals where the payable outcome is not a simple card payment: broadband installation, insurance policy start, regulated applications, recurring subscriptions, or first-bill milestones.
+Merchant-reported conversions are useful for verticals where the payable outcome is not a simple checkout payment: broadband installation, insurance policy start, regulated applications, recurring subscriptions, or first-bill milestones.

 Conversion flows and milestones